A Controversial Crop

 These days however, hemp is everywhere -- maybe even in your lunch!
 Perhaps you have seen those vaporizers used for cannabis.
 Ever wondered how to use a vaporizer for weed, you should do your research.
 Shelled Hemp Seeds (hemp nuts) and cold pressed hempseed Oil are used in many foods like salad dressings, nutrition bars, breads, cookies, granola, meatless burgers, chips and beverages.

 With its soft, sesame-seed like appearance and nutty flavor, you can sprinkle hemp seeds into cereals, salads, breads, casseroles and desserts.
-Hemp Nut Butter is a mix of organic peanut butter and ground hempseed (free of any, um, active ingredient).
-There is also plain Organic Hemp Seed Butter with sweet Brazilian Honey and a dash of Himalayan Pink Crystal Salt as natural preservative.
-This butter has a rich, nutty flavor.
-Try it on carrot and celery sticks.
+Hemp nut butter is a mix of organic peanut butter and ground hempseed (free of any, um, active ingredient).
+This butter is great on carrot and celery sticks.

 Why eat hemp?